Data Analysis

 PerMiCCion (2022 - 2026)

 Performing a comprehensive characterization of the tissue micro- and mycobiome of young CRC patients, identifying the oncogenic microbiome signature and understanding its influence on oncogenic signaling resulting in tumor development and progression.
 To achieve our scientific goals, we have formed a strategic research alliance in PerMiCCion of world-leading scientists with complementary background: Colorectal cancer, cancer and nutritional epidemiology, molecular oncology, metagenomics and medical informatics.
-For more information see the project page as well as the officiel website
+For more information see the project page as well as the officiel website.

 The aim of the project is to develop FAIrPaCT, a software system supported by federated artificial intelligence.
 For more information see the project site or the BMBF project-site.